IgniteUI/igniteui-docfx/en/components/dialog.md

 @import '~igniteui-angular/lib/core/styles/themes/index';
 ```

-Following the simplest approach, we create a new theme that extends the [`igx-dialog-theme`]({environment:sassApiUrl}/index.html#function-igx-dialog-theme) and accepts some parameters that style the dialog's items.
+Following the simplest approach, we create a new theme that extends the [`igx-dialog-theme`]({environment:sassApiUrl}/index.html#function-igx-dialog-theme) and accepts parameters that style the dialog.

 ```scss
 $my-dialog-theme: igx-dialog-theme(